azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 1. We load the data from our Azure Blob share
 1. We transform the data to the format that [`Keras`](https://www.tensorflow.org/api_docs/python/tf/keras) expects
 1. We get hold of the current run (`Run.get_submitted_run()`) - the SDK will manage the run this time
-1. We build a Convolution Neural Network with two convolutional layers with ReLu as the activation function, followed by a dense 128 neuron large fully connected layer
+1. We build a Convolution Neural Network with convolutional layers with ReLu as the activation function, followed by a dense 128 neuron large fully connected layer
 1. We let `Keras` assemble and train the model
 1. We run our test data through it and get the predictions
 1. We log the final train and test accuracies to our experiment